Leonard Crow Dog: Personal life

 Crow Dog married Joanne Roulette in 1998.
 Mary Brave Bird died on February 14, 2013.

 Crow Dog died at the age of 78 on June 5, 2021, in Rapid City, South Dakota, from liver cancer.
 In a statement posted on Facebook, Philip Yenyo, executive director of the American Indian Movement of Ohio, called Crow Dog's death a "huge loss to the Indigenous community of Turtle Island and to the American Indian Movement.”

-Prophecy

-In 1978, Leonard Crow Dog was part of The Longest Walk from Washington, D.C., to the Black Hills.
-Other attendees on the Walk included Watermelon Slim, who joined on the last 20 miles.
-Crow Dog prophesied to a group that, "the human beings have a few more years to stop tearing Mother Earth, or she will take herself back from us."